Going back to PUBG in 2021 was a mistake

 PUBG is only four years old, but it already feels like a relic of a genre that moved on to bigger and better things.
 Jumping back in the past week, I was immediately surprised by how little has changed.
 Movement is still floaty and slightly delayed, vehicles drive like butt, character models are ugly, cosmetics are bland, and the waiting period before a match actually starts is obnoxious as hell.

-PUBG combat is still a lot tactical bush shooting, for better or worse.
+PUBG combat is still a lot of tactical bush shooting, for better or worse.

 Lousy loot